Logiqx/gps-details/docs/devices/coros/advice/README.md

 Prior to starting the activity you can also change the following settings:

-- Speed into a Run = 12 knots or 22 km/h
+- Speed into a Run
+  - 12 knots or 22 km/h

+- Speed Units
-- Speed Units = knots or km/h
+  - knots or km/h

 - Activity Alert
   - New Record Alert = on

-Within the COROS app you can configure the speedsurfing activity:
+Within the COROS app you can also configure the speedsurfing activity:

-- Activity data pages - personal preference
+- Activity data pages
+  - Set according to personal preference(s)

-- Button settings - personal preference
+- Button settings
+  - Set according to personal preference(s)

-- Activity alert - new record alert = on
+- Activity alert
+  - New Record Alert = on

 Notes:

-- COROS settings are also described in the [guide](https://drive.google.com/file/d/1YQbuPNeTJ3ivgykGI4qOz2yzMxxHmD9B/view?usp%3Dsharing) by Ingolf van Oostveen.
+- The COROS settings are clearly described in the [guide](https://drive.google.com/file/d/1YQbuPNeTJ3ivgykGI4qOz2yzMxxHmD9B/view?usp%3Dsharing) by Ingolf van Oostveen.
 - You should re-check your GPS / GNSS settings after every firmware update!

 ### Applications

-COROS do not support 3rd part applications like Apple or Garmin.
+COROS watches do not benefit from third party applications, like Apple or Garmin watches.

-If you have a watch that includes speedsurfing and windsurfing activities you should use the speedsurfing activity, which will be covered later.
+If you have a watch that includes speedsurfing and windsurfing activities, you should use the speedsurfing activity.

-If you are using a watch such as the APEX, PACE 2 or PACE 3 then GPS cardio is probably your best bet.
-Avoid using the custom activities for reasons described later.
+If you are using an APEX, PACE 2 or PACE 3 then GPS cardio is probably your best bet.
+You should avoid custom activities.

+Activity modes will be discussed in the section "Recording an Activity".